groton-school/myschoolapp-reporting/packages/msar/docs/cookbook/1password.md

 ```

 The only single sign-on/multi-factor authentication interaction that is currently scripted is Entra ID (for my personal convenience).
 All other sign-ons and MFA interaction will require running the app _not_ in headless mode (as it is by default, or by invoking it with the `--no-headless` flag) to allow for an interactive login.

+Nota bene: you can easily discover the identifier for a login in 1Password by right-clicking the login and copying the private link.
+The `i` parameter of search query in that URL is your identifier.